reaganman/RecPhEg/README.md

 ## 🚀 Overview

-RecPhEg can be used for designing interchangeable genome fragments wigth shared overlaps from related phage genomes.
+CombPhage can be used for designing interchangeable genome fragments wigth shared overlaps from related phage genomes.

 The pipeline currently requires a **combined FASTA file** containing the complete genome sequences of related phages, and a minimum overlap length.